taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Earther gangie: "A mod virgin??"**

 Min's brow furrows at the derogatory term.

-Earther **GANGIE** says, off-panel: "No wonder you're useless!"
+**Earther gangie, off-panel: "No wonder you're useless!"**

 ### Page 8